gardehal/python-playlist/README.md

 - possible bug where if something is watched, the added to another playlists, when pruning first playlist, qs is deleted
 - simple graphics interface, preferably in browser
   - maybe create/edit form stuff can be put in helper methods in the form class itself, removing clutter from server.py
-  - on fetch, option to remove/delete qs from result of fetch page, also fix play from here index
+  - on fetch, option to remove/delete qs from result of fetch page, also fix play from here index, also implement link from flash-like message
   - when returning from a create page, the content is updated but the url in browser is sill create, refreshing the page causes the form to be posted again and create a duplicate. must fix
   - some streams can be embedded if added through source, but not manually: ['https://www.youtube.com/watch?v=j5fbFcW3FK0']
   - button to remove a stream from playlist directly in details (or set watched?)